Ou Medicine

 The correct answer is

-Avoid uncooked vegetables and moist dishes such as rice that could have been sitting at room temperature.
+Stay away from uncooked vegetables and moist dishes such as rice that could have been sitting at room temperature.
 Also, eat fruits and vegetables that you can peel.
 This is safer than eating those that you can't peel.

 A.